Applying ⋅ What happens at the exam? ⋅ Case Requirements ⋅ Study Guide ⋅ Frequently Asked Questions

 Applying for the Examination

-Applications must be received in the AAID Headquarters Office by February 1, either by mail, email or fax.
-The application fee of $1,050 must be included with the application unless the applicant has opted to take the Fellow examination instead of Part 2 of the Associate Fellow examination.
+Applications must be received in the AAID Headquarters Office by February 1, either by mail, email, or fax.
+The application fee of $1,085 must be included with the application unless the applicant has opted to take the Fellow examination instead of Part 2 of the Associate Fellow examination.
 In that case, the $250 application processing fee is required with the Fellow application.
 The fee to retake the Fellow examination is $400.
 Fees are nonrefundable.
 All payments must be in U.S. dollars.
+The oral examination fee is $599.

 Candidates must list the cases that they will present for examination in their application for the oral/case examination.
-From the fifty (50) cases, the candidate must choose ten (10) cases for in-depth discussion with the examiners.
-The candidate must have performed both the surgical and prosthetic treatment for each of these ten cases.
-For the other forty (40) cases, the following must be listed in the application: patient name, current address and telephone number.
+Candidates must choose five (5) cases for in-depth discussion with the examiners.
+The candidate must have performed both the surgical and prosthetic treatment for each of these five (5) cases.
 Each case must be on a different patient and must be complete with the final prosthesis in function for at least one year by the beginning of the examination period.

 When applications for the examination are received in the Headquarters Office, each candidate is issued an examination number.
 Candidates use their assigned number to identify all materials submitted for the examination.
 Case reports are due in the Headquarters Office 45 days before the examination period begins.
 Applicants will be notified of the specific date and time of their examinations after their case reports are received in the Headquarters Office.